José Lava: Early life and political career

 Lava was born in 1912 to a moderately affluent landowning family of six brothers and three sisters in Bulacan.
 He obtained a degree in accounting at the University of the Philippines School of Business after graduating high school in 1929.
 He then went to the University of the Philippines College of Law in 1933 and graduated in 1937.
 He became a Communist Party member right after passing the bar late in 1937.

-Lava became general secretary of the Central Committee of the PKP in May 1948, shortly after his brother Vicente Lava died in 1947.
+Lava became general secretary of the Central Committee of the PKP in May 1948, shortly after his older brother Vicente Lava died in 1947.
 Lava was previously a politburo member and the chief of the party's finance committee.

 The PKP began a violent insurrection against the government in 1948 and was banned by the government the same year.
 In early 1950, the PKP established the People's Liberation Army (Hukbong Mapagpalaya ng Bayan), which was made up of about 10,000 soldiers.
 The entire secretariat of the Central Committee of the PKP, including Lava, was arrested on October 18, 1950, following the earlier capture of the politburo in Manila.
-Lava was succeeded by his other brother Jesus Lava in February 1951.
+Lava was succeeded by his younger brother Jesus Lava in February 1951.

 Lava was sentenced to life imprisonment in May 1951.
 He was released from prison on 4 January 1970 and fled to Prague, Czechoslovakia.
 While living in self-imposed exile, he authored several books on the communist movement in the Philippines.

 After the fall of communism in Czechoslovakia in 1989, Lava returned to the Philippines in 1990 and died there in 2000.